-Marinus Contant Jr. '41

-Connie died peacefully Oct.
+Marinus Contant Jr. '41 Connie died peacefully Oct.
 1, 2016, at his home in Corona del Mar, Calif., with his loving wife, Christina, by his side.
 He was 97.
-Connie prepared at aerospace business, and moved to Newport Beach.
-He sold this business in 1970 and retired to pursue his interest in investing, which he did for the remainder of his life.
+Connie prepared at

 Hackensack (N.J.)
 High School.
 In the fall of 1937 he transferred from Amherst to Princeton.
 At Princeton he majored in politics, was an editor of the Bric-A-Brac, and was a member of Elm Club.